megaboi2005/wearybot/README.md

 # wearybot
-a discord bot with random-ass commands and is the sexiest bot in the world (based off my gf) also had a minecraft skin and classicube skin grabber coming soon
+a discord bot with random-ass commands and is the sexiest bot in the world (based off my gf) also had a minecraft skin and classicube skin grabber that will be soon moved to python (once I learn more about it)

 # How to setup